gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 Instrumented public-API harnesses cover parsing and serialization.
 Further harnesses exercise sanitization and URLs, plus HTML and CSS minification.
 Pull requests replay a seed corpus; a mutation job searches for new failures under a wall-clock budget once per week.

+Under the sanitizers, developers receive an immediate crash with a source location for an out-of-bounds access or signed overflow instead of silent corruption.

 The two schedules serve different purposes.
 Seed replay makes each pull request reproduce all known crash inputs.
 Mutation needs time to explore unseen combinations and receives a fixed time budget once per week.
 Standalone C